 There have been no changes to the assessment methods for this assemblage.
 Previous assessments have included both Tier 6 catch limits based on incidental catch rates and an approximate Tier 5 limit based on trawl survey biomass for comparison; this practice is continued in this document.
-Survey data include the 2009 GOA Survey; no survey took place in 2010.
-Observer special project data have been updated, in particular, data from 2009 on the condition of octopus discards are presented.
-The table of incidental catch rates has been updated to include estimated catch for the entirety of 2009 and the first part of 2010.
-The estimated total catch for 2009 was 310 tons.
-Incidental catch through fall 2010 was 262 tons.
-Text has been added summarizing new research underway on octopus, and the life history section has been updated.
-Other report sections are largely unchanged from the 2009 SAFE.
-Since there is no new survey data this year, most tables and figures are the same as in the 2009 SAFE.
+A new method for estimating total natural mortality based on predation by Pacific cod is introduced in the Bering Sea and Aleutian Islands octopus stock assessment for 2012; this estimate has not been extended to the GOA but will be included in future assessments if the method is approved by the SSC and Council.
+Survey data have been updated with the 2011 GOA Survey.
+Observer special project data have been updated.
+In particular, data from 2010-2011 on the condition of octopus discards are presented.
+The table of incidental catch rates has been updated to include estimated catch for the entirety of 2010 and the first part of 2011.
+The estimated total catch for 2010 was 326 tons.
+Incidental catch through October 23, 2011 was 748 tons.
+Text summarizing new research underway on octopus has been updated.
+Other report sections are largely unchanged from the 2010 SAFE.